vickyjnv/vickyjnv/README.md

 ## I'm a student, Developer, and Learner!

-- 🔭 I’m currently working on a flutter project
+- 🔭 I’m currently working on a Pythn Flask project
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to click pictures and play drums
 <!--